 (17 weeks) Location: RNZAF Base Woodbourne

-After your Recruit Course you will complete this full-time course, covering these subjects and skills:
+After Recruit Course you will attend this full-time course which includes:

-This course is a requirement for all technical trades within the RNZAF and sets you up well for your career as an aviation technician.
+This course is a requirement for all technical trades in the RNZAF, and sets you up for your career as a technician in the military aviation industry.

 PRIMARY TRADE TRAINING

-On completion of the Aeronautical Engineering Course you will carry out a two to three week course to enhance your skills in technical administration and the use of fuels, oils and lubricants specific to the GSE trade.
-You will then start advanced trade training.
-This takes the form of an apprenticeship towards the NZQA-accredited NCAE (Heavy) under the Motor Industry Training Organisation (MITO) scheme and takes around three years to complete.
+On completion of the Engineering Foundation Course you will attend a short course to commence your skills in technical administration and the safe use of fuels, oils and lubricants.
+You will then start trade training of up to 12 months at Woodbourne before being posted to an operational base (Whenuapai or Ohakea).
+This takes the form of an apprenticeship towards the NZQA-accredited Level Four New Zealand Certificate in Automotive Engineering (NZCAE) under the Motor Industry Training Organisation (MITO) scheme.
+This takes around three and one half years to complete and includes:

-- Correspondence courses, where you will learn the theory aspects of the trade
+- Distance learning, where you learn the theory aspects of Automotive Engineering

-- On-the-job training, where you learn by actually doing the work
+- On-the-job learning, where you learn by actually doing the work

-- Workplace practical assessments, to check your competency to complete the work unsupervised
+- Practical assessments, to check your competency to complete the work to aeronautical standards

-- In conjunction with NCAE training, you will also complete all classes of driving licences required for the specialist vehicles you will maintain (up to and including Class 5) and additional training targeted at specific aspects of aeronautical support equipment maintenance
+As well as NZCAE, you'll also achieve all classes of driving licences required for the specialist vehicles you will maintain (up to and including Class 5), plus military driving permits (for military vehicles), and additional training targeted at specific aspects of maintaining aeronautical and military deployed support equipment.

-There are a number of other postgraduate courses available that can be undertaken on an as-required basis for career progression, such as NCAE (Light) and A-Tech, or to meet other RNZAF requirements.
+There are a number of other postgraduate courses available that are undertaken on an as-required basis for career progression, or to meet other RNZAF requirements.

 Salary and benefits